tonywalker1/hinder/README.md

 # Compilers and Platforms

 I currently use C++17 on Debian 11 (Bullseye) and GCC 10.2 for most of my own work.
 This will be the most tested configuration.
 At-least by me.
-When Bullseye is released and becomes stable, this is what I will use until use until right before the next release (usually shortly before the first freeze).
+When Bullseye is released and becomes stable, I will continue to use stable until right before the next release (usually shortly before the first freeze) to start porting to the next release.

 ### C++ Standard